Restoring your sex life

 - Talk about the changes and your feelings about sex.
 If you have a partner, these changes will probably affect you both.
 Reassure them that intimacy is still important to you.

-- Be intimate without having sexual intercourse.
+- Focus on giving and receiving pleasure in different ways without expectations of sexual penetration.
 Other ways of expressing love include touching, holding, caressing and massage.

 - Take time to get used to any changes.
 Look at yourself naked in the mirror and touch your genitals to feel any differences or soreness.
 Show your partner the changes so they can adjust to them.

-- Take things slowly.
-Start by touching each other’s skin, then include genital touching.
+- Start slowly – touch each other’s skin, then include genital touching.

 - Attempt intercourse even with a partial erection.
-This stimulation may encourage further and better erections.
+This stimulation may encourage more and better erections.

 - Explore your ability to enjoy sex and understand any changes by masturbating.